Business tax strategies

 We will need to discuss with you exactly what needs to be identified and the basis of valuation.
-Whatever stage your business may be at, keeping an eye on debtors and unbilled work is crucial to your cash flow.
-We can advise you in all of these areas.
+Keeping an eye on debtors and unbilled work is very important to your cash flow.

 Forming a limited company may be a consideration if the limitation of liability is important, but it should be noted that banks and other creditors often require personal guarantees from directors for company borrowings.

 Trading through a limited company can be an effective way of sheltering profits.
-Profits paid out in the form of salaries, bonuses, or dividends may be liable to top tax rates, whereas profits retained in the company will be taxed at rates from as low as 20%.
+Profits paid out in the form of salaries, bonuses, or dividends may be liable to top tax rates, whereas profits retained in the company will be taxed at 20%.

-The number of incorporated businesses is on the increase, but there are important implications to consider.
-We would be happy to discuss these with you, before you decide whether or not to incorporate your business.
+From April 2016, a new system of taxation applies to dividends and this has reduced the potential tax savings available.
+We would be happy to discuss the implications of incorporation with you, before you decide whether or not to incorporate your business.

 National insurance contributions (NICs)

-Leaving profits in the company may be tax-efficient, but you will need money to live on, so you should consider the best ways to extract profits from your business.
+Leaving profits in the company may be tax-efficient, but you will of course need money to live on, so you should consider the best ways to extract profits from your business.